This story is about the caregiving side of my life. It’s about the love of my life, too.

 Having benefited from his cancer treatments, sometimes he celebrates by independently doing things that he didn’t like to do before.
 He decided he’d get a great new car, and asked me to come with him to the dealership.
 Once he arrived, he realized that he really wanted to enjoy the test drive and purchase on his own.
 I waited in the lobby and fully appreciated having an iPad that doesn’t need Wi-Fi.

 It means a lot to me that IWMF has offered a way to give back.
-The community of caregivers who attended workshops at the most recent Educational Forums inspired me to ask for Peter DeNardis’ help in creating a supportive community for caregivers on-line, first through Google Groups, and now through IWMF Connect.
+The community of caregivers who attended workshops at the most recent Educational Forums inspired me to ask for Peter DeNardis’ help in creating a supportive community for caregivers on-line, first through Google Groups, and now through IWMF Connect(link is external).

 You can use #Caregiving in the subject line to introduce yourself and let us know what your experience has been.
 This way you can keep in touch with other WM caregivers from all over the world.
 There is so much to learn.
 Just yesterday a participant, Louise, posted a note on IWMF connect that touched me.
 I’m glad that she gave me permission to share her words, because her expression adds vividly to what I want to say in this story:

 “One day I may greet my dear heart with cheerful optimism, but in that same moment he may not need cheerfulness, but quiet companionship.
 The next, I may be feeling the weight of all the incertitude and he may need someone eager to get on with the day….
 Let’s have the grace to accept that in the moment we may each be in a different place, and only partially able to enter into the place of the other.
 Peace and good health, L”

 (To read the rest of her lovely invitation to each of us to be compassionate and accepting, you’ll have to get onto IWMF Connect(link is external)!)